 You know your child better than anyone else.
 If you are in doubt or if you have questions

-Also, work closely with your child's healthcare providers to know what to report.
+Also, work closely with your child's healthcare provider to know what to report.
+It

-It depends on your child's age, treatment and other factors.
+depends on your child's age, treatment, and other factors.
 For example, your child's

 provider will tell you what to watch for if your child has had a stem cell transplant.